 In very general terms, neem is known to have an affinity for the reproductive system, the GI tract, the urinary tract, the respiratory system, and the circulatory system.6 For thousands of years, various parts of the neem tree have been gathered for traditional health promoting as well as practical everyday uses.
-The leaves, fruits, bark, and seed oil offer a wealth of benefits to the skin, nails, scalp, teeth and gums.
-Neem oil softens, moisturizes and protects the skin and can also be used as a deodorant for malodorous sweat.8, 6 Neem is highly effective in the maintenance of healthy teeth and gums and supports overall oral hygiene;7 it is revered for the capacity to evoke natural color and vibrant health in both skin and hair;7, 9 and it also encourages strong digestion and metabolism, healthy blood, and bolsters the immune system.7
+The leaves, fruits, bark, and seed oil offer a wealth of benefits to the skin, nails, scalp, teeth, and gums.
+Neem oil softens, moisturizes, and protects the skin and can also be used as a deodorant for malodorous sweat.8, 6 Neem is highly effective in the maintenance of healthy teeth and gums and supports overall oral hygiene;7 it is revered for the capacity to evoke natural color and vibrant health in both skin and hair;7, 9 and it also encourages strong digestion and metabolism, healthy blood, and bolsters the immune system.7

 Neem and Ayurveda: Traditional Uses

 In Ayurveda, neem is typically used to balance pitta and kapha.
 Its cold, light, and dry qualities tend to aggravate vata.
 Neem is therefore often recommended in combination with other herbs that help subdue its vata-provoking nature.
 Neem is quite bitter in taste, which gives it a powerful cooling energy (virya).
-This cooling principle, combined with its capacity to support healthy blood, helps to balance pitta – particularly when there is heat in rakta dhatu (the blood).6 Excess pitta can manifest in a number of ways; one prominent location is the skin.10 Neem pastes and oils have traditionally been applied to the skin as a means of soothing and lubricating it, calming irritated and heated sensations, maintaining comfortable body temperature, and supporting healthy skin and nails.6, 7 Neem’s light and dry qualities give it the ability to counter kapha as well.
+This cooling principle, combined with its capacity to support healthy blood, helps to balance pitta—particularly when there is heat in rakta dhatu (the blood).6 Excess pitta can manifest in a number of ways; one prominent location is the skin.10 Neem pastes and oils have traditionally been applied to the skin as a means of soothing and lubricating it, calming irritated and heated sensations, maintaining comfortable body temperature, and supporting healthy skin and nails.6, 7 Neem’s light and dry qualities give it the ability to counter kapha as well.
 Neem supports healthy digestion and kindles meda dhatu agni (the metabolic/digestive principle within adipose tissue), encouraging proper metabolism,6 and supporting blood sugar levels that are already in the normal range.
 It is often taken internally to foster a state of balance in the liver, pancreas, and digestive tract.6, 7 Neem’s bitterness also improves taste, which is at the root of healthy digestion.11 Neem has a similar balancing effect on pitta and kapha in prana vaha srotas (the respiratory passages).6 On a broader scale, neem supports natural cleansing of the channels in the body as well as the rejuvenation of healthy tissues.12 Because neem is vata aggravating by itself, it is combined with other herbs depending on the desired effect.
 For example, Banyan offers the following, all made with certified organic herbs:

-- Sweet Ease: Neem combined with traditional herbs like turmeric, shardunika (gurmar), and the antioxidant power of amalaki to support the pancreas, balance kapha, and support blood sugar levels that are already in a healthy range.
+- Sweet Ease: Neem is combined with traditional herbs turmeric, shardunika (gurmar), and the antioxidant power of amalaki to support the pancreas, balance kapha, and support blood sugar levels that are already in a healthy range.

 How to Use Neem

 Neem is a very versatile herb, and what follows are some of its most common uses.
-Neem can be used externally in the form of an oil or a paste, and can be taken internally as a powder or tablet:
+Neem can be used externally in the form of an oil or a paste, and can be taken internally as a powder or tablet.